IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Introduction.md

 In the following chapters, you will:

-- Experience how to provision a **VCF for Classic** instance using a click-through demonstration
+- Experience how to provision a **VCF for Classic** instance using a click-through demonstration.

-- Experience managing a **VCF for Classic** instance using the a click-through demonstration
+- Experience managing a **VCF for Classic** instance using the a click-through demonstration.

-- Examine demonstration ideas for **VCF for Classic**